iggym/Swift-Conventions-Style-Guide/README.md

 * Class names and constants in module scope should be capitalized.
 * Method names and variables should start with a lower case letter.
 * Use Pascal Case for Classes, Structs, Enumerations.
-* You should not add prefixes to your Swift types.
+* You should not add prefixes to your Swift type names.

 ```swift
 class SomeClass {